serverless/serverless/docs/providers/aws/events/iot.md

             enabled: true
 ```

-## Enabling/Disabling functions
+## Enabling / Disabling

-This will create and attach a iot event for the `myIoT` function which is disabled.
-If enabled you will set `true` on the `enabled` property.
+This will create and attach a disabled `iot` event for the `myIoT` function.

 ```yml
 functions: